Types of Partnerships

 Example: Northwestern's Center for Water Research agreement with Ben Gurion University in Israel

 These are agreements set-up at the institutional level.
 Usually, this signifies partnership interest on multiple levels.

 Faculty teach and/or conduct research for a term or full academic year at one of our partner institutions.
 Faculty exchanges are reciprocal and bring international scholars from our partner institutions to Northwestern.

 Lecturers, fellows, researchers, and faculty from a partner institution stay at Northwestern for a specified amount of time and either teach or conduct research.

 Some relationships evolve over time and become comprehensive partnerships.

-Example: Northwestern University’s partnership with Sciences Po in Paris, France, includes a student exchange program, three specially designed thematic study abroad programs, faculty exchanges, and a dual PhD humanities program, and a joint degree PhD/Master law program.
+Example: Northwestern University's partnership with Sciences Po in Paris, France, includes a student exchange program, two customized study abroad programs, a graduate research program, a faculty exchange, a dual PhD humanities program, and a joint degree PhD/Master law program.